allisonmiao/TSWD-Portfolio/README.md

 - [Repository](https://github.com/allisonmiao/TSWD-Portfolio)

 # About Me
-My name is Allison Miao, and I use she/her/her pronouns.
-I am currently a graduate student in the Business Intelligence & Data Analytics pathway of the Information Systems Management program at Carnegie Mellon University.
-This advanced program is designed to deepen my understanding and enhance my skills in managing and analyzing data, preparing me to solve complex information systems problems in the business world.
+My name is Allison Miao (she/her), and I recently earned my Master's degree in Information Systems Management, with a concentration in Business Intelligence & Data Analytics, from Carnegie Mellon University.
+This program equipped me with the technical and strategic skills to manage and analyze data effectively, preparing me to tackle complex challenges at the intersection of technology and business.

-My journey began with my undergraduate studies at The Ohio State University, where I earned my degree in Business Economics from the Fisher College of Business.
-This foundational education provided me with a solid understanding of economic principles and their application to business strategies and operations.
+I hold a Bachelor's degree in Business Economics from The Ohio State University’s Fisher College of Business, where I developed a strong foundation in economic analysis and its practical applications in business decision-making.

-I am eager to leverage my background and ongoing education to contribute to and learn from dynamic teams focused on innovation and strategic data use.
-I look forward to connecting with professionals and exploring opportunities where I can apply my skills and grow professionally.
+I am currently seeking full-time opportunities where I can contribute to data-driven initiatives, collaborate across teams, and continue learning in dynamic and impact-oriented environments.
+I look forward to connecting with professionals and exploring roles where I can apply my skills to drive meaningful outcomes.

 Feel free to connect with me on LinkedIn: [LinkedIn Page](https://www.linkedin.com/in/allison-yuhan-miao/)